-What will happen to our house on divorce?
+What happens to our home on divorce?

 For many families the biggest asset they have is their house, and looking ahead everyone will need to live somewhere.